thosgood/this-weeks-finds/markdown/201-250/week209.md

 You've heard about David Corfield's quest for a philosophy of real mathematics in ["Week 198"](#week198).
-He's one of the few philosophers who understands enough math to realize how cool n-categories are - which may explain why he's having trouble getting a job.
-On the morning of the fourth day, he gave a talk on the impact n-categories could have in philosophy:
+He's one of the few philosophers who understands enough math to realize how cool
+$n$-categories are - which may explain why he's having trouble getting a job.
+On the morning of the fourth day, he gave a talk on the impact
+$n$-categories could have in philosophy:

 13) David Corfield, $n$-Category theory as a catalyst for change in philosophy.
 Notes available at `http://www.ima.umn.edu/categories/#fri`